 Expertise Knowledge and expertise consistent with qualifications from a recognised tertiary institution.
 Initial theoretical subject matter knowledge increases with experience to be recognised as well developed knowledge and expertise in the application of operational policies, rules and regulations to systems and processes.
 Initially applies subject matter knowledge and experience to professional practices, methods and standards.
 Consistent with professional development, applies expertise to provide solutions to complicated, difficult intricate and unrelated problems with existing infrastructure, equipment, systems and processes.
-Internersenal Skills Develops expertise in controlling and managing allocated resources.
-Well developed interpersonal and communication skills.
-Interpersonal Skills wen developed interpersonal and communication skins.
+Develops expertise in controlling and managing allocated resources.
+Interpersonal Skills Well developed interpersonal and communication skills.
 Assistance may be provided to a supervisor in reviewing and evaluating practices and standards and providing specified outcomes including recommendations.
 With experience, develops decision-making regarding operational performance and activities by informing, guiding and gaining the acceptance of others in adopting practices, systems and processes required to achieve program and service delivery outcomes.
 With experience, required to interpret and explain complex operational procedures and provide advice and detailed information to clients, stakeholders and members of the public.
 Judgement Consistent with ongoing development required to exercise independent judgment in the application of conventional practices, methods and standards to be applied, and the planning and organisation required to complete complex, diverse tasks.
 With experience, creativity and initiative increases to provide options, recommendations and solutions to satisfy non-standard requirements.
 With experience, increasingly required to exercise independent judgement in applying organisational policies, rules and regulations to professional methods, systems and processes.
 Applies expertise to resolve complex operational issues with existing systems, procedures, infrastructure and equipment.
-Researches, compiles, analyses and evaluates complex and unrelated information to maintain and modify operati performance and service delivery.Influence of OutcomesThe work has an influence on the effective operation performance of the work unit including client, stakeholder public perception regarding program or service delivery. and Influence of Outcomes The work has an influence on the effective operation performance of the work unit including client, stakeholder performance of the work unit including client, stakeholder and public perception regarding program or service delivery.
-Consistent with ongoing development, proposes and deve lons options to modify practices and methods and to recomm alternative approaches to achieve the work unit's object ives while maintaining quality standards.
-Instruction, guidance and mentoring have a significant influe on the development of less qualified or experienced associa Responsibility for Responsible for maintaining professional practices, methods Outcomes standards and their modification as appropriate to pro vide satisfactory solutions for complex operational issues.
+Researches, compiles, analyses and evaluates complex and unrelated information to maintain and modify operational performance and service delivery.
+Influence of Outcomes The work has an influence on the effective operation and performance of the work unit including client, stakeholder and public perception regarding program or service delivery.
+Consistent with ongoing development, proposes and develops options to modify practices and methods and to recommend alternative approaches to achieve the work unit's objectives while maintaining quality standards.
+Instruction, guidance and mentoring have a significant influence on the development of less qualified or experienced associates.
+Responsibility for Outcomes Responsible for maintaining professional practices, methods and standards and their modification as appropriate to provide satisfactory solutions for complex operational issues.
 Responsible for maintaining quality control of outcomes.
-Responsible for ensuring less qualified or experienced associ ates receive appropriate instruction, guidance, and performa feedback. ince Teeuback.
-With concerning is represented for another second I With experience is responsible for ensuring operati guidelines, systems and processes are applied appropriate y to integrate related activities to meet specified objectives.
-With experience is responsible for providing options recommendations to resolve complex operational issues an d/or improve the operational effectiveness.
+Responsible for ensuring less qualified or experienced associates receive appropriate instruction, guidance, and performance feedback.
+With experience is responsible for ensuring operational guidelines, systems and processes are applied appropriately to integrate related activities to meet specified objectives.
+With experience is responsible for providing options and recommendations to resolve complex operational issues and/or improve the operational effectiveness.